 “We’re witnesses to a process of restoration,” President Russell M. Nelson stated in a recent interview.
-“Wait till next near.
+“Wait till next year.
 And then the next year.
 Eat your vitamin pills.
 Get your rest.
 It’s going to be exciting.”
 This sense of excitement seems to permeate the ministry of President Nelson and, by extension, the Church.

 This issue of the Religious Educator captures on the interest generated by new programs within the Church as well as within Church education.
 The lead article, adapted from an address delivered by President Nelson, discusses the role of family within Heavenly Father’s plan for his children, including a charge for “disciples of the Lord [to] stand as defenders of marriage.”